jeffpar/pcjs.v1/disks/pcx86/dos/microsoft/2.00/README.md

 Microsoft's sole improvement of the 2018 re-release was to quietly relax restrictions on the reuse of the source code, by releasing it under an [MIT License](https://en.wikipedia.org/wiki/MIT_License), instead of the older and much more restrictive
 [Microsoft Research License Agreement](http://www.computerhistory.org/atchm/microsoft-research-license-agreement-msdos-v1-1-v2-0/).

+**2019 UPDATE**: Earlier this year, a PCjs user emailed me a list of the contents of Microsoft's five MS-DOS 2.00 OEM distribution disks (pictured above).
+Based on that limited information, I was able to recreate the 5 disks and add them to the PCjs Disk Library.
+Directory listings are provided [below](#directory-of-ms-dos-200-oem-disk-1).

+Now that we know the contents of these disks, it's clear that the Computer History Museum made an even bigger mess than we originally suspected.
+All the files on those five disks were copied to either `v20object` or `v20source` folders, which would have been OK if that's all they had done, but then they took another (unattributed) collection of MS-DOS 2.11 source files, and instead of copying those files into separate folders, such as `v21object` and `v21source`, they copied them into the `v20` folders as well.
+They did make an effort to avoid file name collisions, by appending "_v211" to certain 2.11 source files, but why merge them at all?
+Or were the 2.11 files already renamed, and CHM mistakenly assumed (or was misinformed) that everything in the second collection was also 2.00?
+Unless someone from CHM explains, we can only guess.

+Moreover, the process they used to create the copies altered many of the 2.00 files' timestamps.
+It seems likely that they made some sort of intermediate disk image, transferred all the original files to that intermediate image, then mounted the intermediate image and copied the files from there to the `v20object` and `v20source` folders.

+What's wrong with that process?
+Well, as I discussed in "[Daylight Savings Time Headache](/blog/2017/12/23/)", timestamps in FAT disk images are purely *local* times; they reflect whatever time zone and DST adjustment was in effect at the time they were created, but there is no record of *which* time zone or DST adjustment was used.
+Unfortunately, when certain modern operating systems (e.g., macOS) mount a FAT disk image, they try to partially compensate for that shortcoming, by quietly applying a DST adjustment to any timestamps that are either inside or outside of DST, and that determination is based on whether the *current* date is inside or outside of DST, which makes the alteration even more insidious.
+Last but not least, if the disk image was created in a region that didn't honor DST, or you are *currently* in a region that doesn't honor DST, then any DST alterations will be based on invalid assumptions.
+As I blogged back in 2017, Daylight Savings Time is a serious headache for archivists.

+I have attempted to correct all the timestamps on the five disks below.
+Whether the rest of the (2.11) files in CHM's original archive suffer from similar timestamp alterations is hard to say without more information.

+### Directory of MS-DOS 2.00 OEM (Disk 1)

+     Volume in drive A has no label
+     Directory of  A:\

+    DEBUG    COM    11764   2-01-83  10:13a
+    EXE2BIN  EXE     1649   2-01-83   9:19a
+    CHKDSK   COM     6330   2-01-83   9:16a
+    COMMAND  COM    15480   2-08-83   7:50p
+    EDLIN    COM     4389   2-01-83   9:31a
+    PRINT    COM     3808   2-01-83  12:39p
+    RECOVER  COM     2277   2-01-83   2:22p
+    SYS      COM      850   2-01-83   2:26p
+    MORE     COM     4364   1-14-83   6:42p
+    DISKCOPY COM     1419   2-14-83   4:39p
+    LINK     EXE    42368   1-06-83   4:36p
+    SORT     EXE     1216   2-08-83   7:04p
+    FIND     EXE     5796   1-14-83   6:35p
+    FC       EXE     2553   2-01-83   9:36a
+    MSDOS    SYS    16690   2-08-83   7:48p
+    README   DOC     8832   1-01-80  12:03a
+           16 File(s)     26624 bytes free

+### Directory of MS-DOS 2.00 OEM (Disk 2)

+     Volume in drive A has no label
+     Directory of  A:\

+    MASM     EXE    77440   2-01-83   1:13p
+    CREF     EXE    13824   6-02-82   6:06p
+            2 File(s)     68608 bytes free

+### Directory of MS-DOS 2.00 OEM (Disk 3)

+     Volume in drive A has no label
+     Directory of  A:\

+    DOSMAC   ASM     6656  10-18-82  12:06p
+    DEVSYM   ASM     2688  10-18-82  12:07p
+    DOSSYM   ASM    42112   1-01-80  12:07a
+    GENFOR   ASM     4096   2-03-83   2:45p
+    PRINT    ASM    48000   2-01-83  12:37p
+    FORMAT   OBJ     4864   2-03-83   2:18p
+    DOSPATCH TXT     2546   2-08-83   8:04p
+    FORMAT   DOC    16640   2-03-83   3:37p
+    FORMES   OBJ     1152   2-03-83   2:03p
+            9 File(s)     29696 bytes free

+### Directory of MS-DOS 2.00 OEM (Disk 4)

+     Volume in drive A has no label
+     Directory of  A:\

+    PROHST   PAS    11520   1-28-83   6:07p
+    FILBP    PAS     6144   1-28-83   6:08p
+    SYSIMES  OBJ      384   1-24-83  11:42a
+    SKELIO   ASM    45056   1-01-80  12:05a
+    HRDDRV   ASM    17536   1-01-80  12:15a
+    PROFIL   OBJ     2304  10-28-82   5:32p
+    PROFIL   ASM    21248  10-28-82   5:31p
+    PCLOCK   ASM     3200  10-28-82   5:32p
+    SYSINIT  OBJ     3328   2-08-83   8:24p
+    PROHST   EXE    41728   1-28-83   5:51p
+    PROHST   HLP     1536   1-28-83   6:06p
+           11 File(s)      4096 bytes free

+### Directory of MS-DOS 2.00 OEM (Disk 5)

+     Volume in drive A has no label
+     Directory of  A:\

+    SYSCALL  DOC    59136   1-27-83   3:18p
+    DEVDRIV  DOC    37888   1-27-83   3:22p
+    UTILITY  DOC    27776   1-27-83   3:26p
+    QUICK    DOC     3456   1-27-83   3:39p
+    INT24    DOC     4224   1-27-83   3:30p
+    ANSI     DOC     6784   1-27-83   3:31p
+    PROFILE  DOC     3968   1-27-83   3:34p
+    CONFIG   DOC     3456   1-27-83   3:35p
+    SYSINIT  DOC     3072   1-27-83   3:40p
+    INCOMP   DOC     2688   1-27-83   3:42p
+           10 File(s)      5632 bytes free

 ### Building MS-DOS 2.x Source Code